Kerry Murphy

 FOLLOWT1Ds

 Recognizing the challenges faced by families across the country, Kerry began collecting stories from parents and rallying families to unite in their efforts to keep their kids safe at school.
-In July 2023, she founded FOLLOWT1Ds with the vision of creating a powerful network of parent led advocates for students with T1D.
-This organization aims to educate and empower parents’ to hold their schools accountable and ensure they comply with federal laws, safeguarding the well-being of their students with T1D nationwide and to educate and compel stakeholders, including Diabetes Healthcare providers, school district administrations, school boards, state education departments, nursing professionals, and more in their children’s academic journey to advocate for following the law and medical safety and access to their education.
-Through her advocacy she has become entrenched in the T1D community as an active DIY Looper, T1D patient advocate, and congressional lobbyist.
+In July 2023, she founded FOLLOWT1Ds with the vision of creating a powerful network of parent-led advocates for students with T1D.
+What began as a grassroots advocacy effort has since grown into a national 501(c)(3) tax-exempt nonprofit organization.
+The organization aims to educate and empower parents to hold their schools accountable and ensure compliance with federal laws safeguarding students with T1D, while also educating and engaging stakeholders, including diabetes healthcare providers, school district administrations, school boards, state education departments, nursing professionals, and others involved in a child's educational journey to support medical safety, educational access, and implementation of federal law.

 Advocacy and Volunteer Roles